Parametrically long lifetime of superdiffusion in non-integrable spin chains

 Moreover, since Eq.~\eqref{eq:crossover} does not seem to come with any obvious way to predict the temperature dependence of the coefficients, different scaling forms of the low-$T$ regime(s) are therefore not ruled out by our above analysis.
 In any event, however, we find that the timescale over which superdiffusion is observable has a very fast divergence at low temperature.
 If anything, attempting a fit of $\mD$ to the low-temperature data (not shown) seems to indicate that it grows upon lowering $T$, which would then lead an even more rapid divergence of $t^*$.
 All of this goes some way to explaining why there is no measureable deviation from the KPZ-like superdiffusion for temperatures ${T \lesssim 0.25J}$.

 \sectionn{Conclusions} Whilst ordinary diffusion is expected in the truly asymptotic limit for any non-integrable spin chain, the timescales associated with superdiffusive spin dynamics can be parametrically large -- and, as a question of experimental or numerical relevance, may push the crossover to diffusion to timescales at which it is effectively inaccessible, making KPZ-like superdiffusion not only easy to observe but in fact hard to avoid.
-In particular, the superdiffusive lifetime diverges very rapidly as a function of the degree of integrability-breaking ($t^* \sim \delta^{-3}$), and particularly fast -- consistent with $t^* \sim T^{-8}$ -- at low temperature.
+In particular, the superdiffusive lifetime diverges very rapidly as a function of the degree of integrability-breaking (${t^* \sim \delta^{-3}}$), and particularly fast -- consistent with ${t^* \sim T^{-8}}$ -- at low temperature.

 We have related these timescales to the degrees of freedom responsible for the superdiffusion at integrability -- the large solitons -- and presented a possible mechanism of how the crossover to diffusion is driven by the decay of these solitons in collisions with each other.
 Clearly, much further work here is warranted, which may well fill in a picture of a rich landscape of non-universal crossovers.

-Indeed, whether the anomalous hydrodynamics associated with integrability can be similarly parametrically long-lived in different physical systems is a particularly intriguing question.
+Indeed, integrability is an important concept across many classes of dynamical systems, but can never be perfectly realised in practice, and an understanding of how approximate integrability manifests itself is of clear practical and experimental relevance.
+Whether the anomalous hydrodynamics associated with integrability can be similarly parametrically long-lived in different physical systems is a particularly intriguing question.

 We re-iterate that the Heisenberg chain we have considered has not been especially chosen for the purpose of obtaining long-lived superdiffusive regimes; that this happens in, arguably, one of the simplest many-body models makes it all the more remarkable that anomalous hydrodynamics can persist over such enormous timescales.
 Indeed, the general question of just how common `non-generic' regimes in many-body systems are in practice is one of tremendous importance for experimental and numerical studies, and one which will keep us occupied for the foreseeable future.